Feng Xiaoting: Club career

 Feng decided to sign for Chinese Super League side Guangzhou Evergrande right before the start of the 2011 season.
 That year, with a tight defense only conceding 23 goals the entire season, saw Guangzhou win their first ever top tier title.
 In the 2012 season, Feng helped the club to a domestic double, winning both the top tier title and the Chinese FA Cup.
+The following campaign he would be an integral member of the team that not only won the league title, but also gained continental success by winning the 2013 AFC Champions League.
+More continued success would follow with another continental title with the 2015 AFC Champions League.

+On 3 February 2020, Feng was loaned out to fellow top tier club Shanghai Shenhua for the 2020 Chinese Super League campaign.
+He would make his debut in a league game on 30 July 2020 against Shenzhen in a 3-2 victory.
+He would go on to make his move to Shenhua permanent the following season where he would be a squad player for two seasons until his contract expired and he left the team on 1 February 2023.

+On 28 December 2024, Feng held the retirement game with his former teammates Li Xuepeng and Rong Hao in Shandong Linyi Olympic Park.

 International career

 Feng was first called up to the Chinese national team by then manager Arie Haan who gave him his debut in a 2–0 win against Myanmar on 17 March 2004.
 The following manager Zhu Guanghu decided that Feng was too inexperienced for the senior team and Feng was instead part of the Chinese under-23 national team that played in the 2008 Summer Olympics where he was the first-choice centre back and was paired with Li Weifeng as China were knocked out in the group stage.
 After the tournament, Feng was promoted back to the national team once again when then manager Vladimir Petrović included him during 2010 FIFA World Cup qualification.
 He soon became a regular for the national team and went on to win the 2010 East Asian Football Championship.
 On 20 November 2018, Feng scored his first international goal in a 1–1 draw against Palestine.